CREATIVE CHAOS ▋ blog

 Keychron Q1 Max

-As the front lip is much taller than on my old Das Keyboard, I have started using a palm rest.
+As the front lip is much taller than on my old Das Keyboard, I have started using a palm rest, but after a week or two, threw it out.
+I hover over the keyboard and there is nothing to improve in that department.

 Switches